awslabs/aws-sdk-swift/reference/0.x/AWSQuickSight/QuickSightClientProtocol.md

 func deleteIAMPolicyAssignment(input: DeleteIAMPolicyAssignmentInput, completion: @escaping (ClientRuntime.SdkResult<DeleteIAMPolicyAssignmentOutputResponse, DeleteIAMPolicyAssignmentOutputError>) -> Void)
 ```

-### deleteNamespace(input:​completion:​)
+### deleteNamespace(input:completion:)

 Deletes a namespace and the users and groups that are associated with the namespace.
 This is an asynchronous process.
-Assets including dashboards, analyses, datasets and data sources are not
+Assets including dashboards, analyses, datasets and data sources are not deleted.
-deleted.
 To delete these assets, you use the API operations for the relevant asset.

 ``` swift
 func deleteNamespace(input: DeleteNamespaceInput, completion: @escaping (ClientRuntime.SdkResult<DeleteNamespaceOutputResponse, DeleteNamespaceOutputError>) -> Void)
 ```

-### deleteTemplate(input:​completion:​)
+### deleteTemplate(input:completion:)

 Deletes a template.